Advanced Certificate Student Handbook

 Introduction

-The European Theological Seminary (ETS) is a co-educational institution of academic and practical training for people called by God to prepare for Christian ministry.
+The European Theological Seminary (ETS) is a co-educational institution of academic and practical training for people called by God to prepare them for Christian ministry.
 The European Theological Seminary is an educational institution of the Church of God in Europe, a Pentecostal denomination that is represented in most countries in Europe as well as throughout the world.
 The international headquarters for the Church of God is in Cleveland, Tennessee (USA).

 History

 The European Theological Seminary (formerly known as the European Bible Seminary) began training students from Germany and other German-speaking countries in 1948.
 Since 1964 the seminary has trained students from Europe and other parts of the world.
-All courses are taught simultaneously in English and German.
-From 1973 to 2002 the school was located in Rudersberg, near Schorndorf, but in the summer of 2002 moved to its new location in Kniebis, near Freudenstadt in the Black Forest.
+All courses were taught simultaneously in English and German.
+From 1973 to 2002 the school was located in Rudersberg, near Schorndorf, but in the summer of 2002 it moved to its new location in Kniebis, near Freudenstadt in the Black Forest.

 Theological Commitment